Victor-Le-Coz/secured_interbank_network_public/README.md

 This class simulate a Network and stores all the historical information about this Network.
 Most metrics are computed using the their definition in the module emp_metrics and stored in df_network_trajectory, a DataFrame with the historical information at network level.
 The metrics specific to one bank are store in df_bank_trajectory.
-The information about each individual bank across time is not stored in general, except the transaction information in df_reverse_repo and their associated exposure view (store in adj matrix) in arr_matrix_reverse_repo (a nb_steps * nb_banks * nb_banks numpy array).
+The information about each individual bank across time is not stored in general, except the transaction information in df_reverse_repo and their associated exposure view (store in adj matrix) in arr_rev_repo_exp_adj (a nb_steps * nb_banks * nb_banks numpy array).
 After aggregation in rolling windows, the binary adjencies are stored in dic_arr_binary_adj.
 An other exception is dic_in_degree, dic_out_degree, dic_degree, which stores, for each agg_period, an array of the degree per bank across time.